 When Henry Ward, secretary of the state assembly, signed the broadside, he became the first person to sign any copy of the Declaration, preceding even John Hancock, whose name was printed on the broadside to attest its authenticity.

 Only 7 copies of the Southwick broadside exist, whereas 26 copies of the Dunlap broadside survive today.
 Before the Newman Family gave the Declaration broadside to Washington University in 2015, this document was among the last known copies in private hands.

 Check out the Libraries’ Declaration of Independence Broadside in the News.
-To read more about the Declaration of Independence exhibition, check out the Q&A Session below where we caught up with the University Libraries’ Curator of Rare Books, Cassie Brand.
+To read more about the Declaration of Independence or visiting the exhibition, check out the FAQ sections below.

-What’s special about University Libraries’ Declaration of Independence?
-What makes it rare?
-Our copy is one of the original Declarations of Independence, which was printed before the official handwritten copy (the one on display in the National Archives) was signed.
+Our copy is one of the original Declarations of Independence, which was printed before the official handwritten copy on display in the National Archives was signed.
 It is also the first copy of any of the Declarations to have a signature.

-Can you tell us about the chamber in which it’s displayed?
-Everything about the chamber was built specially for keeping the Declaration in the best condition possible.
-The lighting is very dim, and the case has its own temperature and humidity control.
-We are able to monitor the temperature and humidity to ensure the document’s safety.
+The chamber built for the Declaration of Independence’s display was constructed specifically to keep the Declaration in the best condition possible.
+The lights are very dim, and the case has its own temperature and humidity control.
+Curators can monitor the lighting, temperature, and humidity to ensure the document’s safety.

 The whereabouts of this broadside are unknown until 1941 when a private collector offered it for sale for $750.
 The Newman Family eventually acquired the broadside.
 It was displayed on a wall in their home two blocks from here for over 60 years until it was gifted to Washington University Libraries in 2015.